-Different providers may write prescriptions for you without knowing all the prescription, and/or OTC medications you take.
+Different providers may write prescriptions for you without knowing all the prescription drugs and/or OTC medications you take.
 For that reason, a Pharmacist will:

-- Discuss how your prescription, and/or OTC medications may affect each other
+- Discuss how your prescription drugs and OTC medications may affect each other

-- The Pharmacist can look for ways to help you save money on your out-of-pocket prescription medication costs
+- The pharmacist can look for ways to help you save money on your out-of-pocket prescription drug costs

 How can I get more information about the program?